KTH/devops-course/README.md

 ## Communication

-All communication for the course DD2482 should be sent to dd2482@eecs.kth.se
+All communication for the course DD2482 should be sent to dd2482@eecs.kth.se You are also welcome to create issues here if you think the question is good to be discussed publicly.

 ## Team